homerpet8/Cyclistic-Case-Study/README.md

 **KEY SATEKEHOLDERS**

-- Lily Moreno: The director of marketing who is responsible for developing campaigns and initiatives to promote the bike-sharing program.
+- Lily Moreno: The director of marketing responsible for developing campaigns and initiatives to promote the bike-sharing program.
 - Cyclistic Marketing Analytics Team: A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
-- Cyclistic's Executive Team: The notoriously detail-oriented executive team who will decide whether to approve the recommended marketing program.
+- Cyclistic's Executive Team: The detail-oriented executive team who will decide whether to approve the recommended marketing program.

 **ASSUMPTIONS**